-Mario Rincon completed his ninth season as the head coach of the Miami men's tennis program with a young and talented lineup.
+Mario Rincon completed his ninth season as the head coach of the Miami men’s tennis program with a young and talented lineup.
 The 2012-2013 team finished the season at .500 with 13 wins and went 10-4 at home.
 The Canes also beat six teams that were ranked in the top 75.
-The future looks bright for the 2013-2014 team which will have four seniors and a majority of upperclassmen on the roster.

 In 2011-2012, Rincon and the young Hurricanes were ranked as high as No. 31 in the country, despite a roster filled with a pair of freshmen, three sophomores and a trio of juniors.
 UM began the season 6-2 through February, ending with an 8-13 overall record.
 The Canes downed a pair of nationally-ranked teams in No. 55 New Mexico (4-3) and No. 57 Alabama (5-2).